 I think are all guilty of this more than we care to admit.
 God gives us something good, and we take the gift and totally forget who gave it to us.
 Whether it be a job, a relationship, money, vacations, or even our kids, they are all gifts from God.
 And then all can become a “god” in our lives.
 Instead of worshiping those good things we need to worship the one who gave them to us.

-These things don’t benefit the body, and they aren’t helping us become more like Jesus.
+These things don’t benefit the church, and they aren’t helping us become more like Jesus.
 In fact they are hurting our relationship with God and representing Him poorly to those around us.

 Get Access To 3 Exclusive Articles (for FREE)